 Coming out of the garden, I made the full circle and ended up at the Triton Fountain again.
 Make sure to notice the palace with few steps and two cannons in front of it and here is why.
 The knights used to be organized in eight Langues according to their languages.
 Each of them had its own hostel or auberge.
 Seven of them were in Valletta and it’s possible to see five nowadays.
 The Auberge of Provence is, for instance, housing the Archaeology Museum.
 Still, the most impressive one is the auberge of Castile that we are looking at.
 This is where the Malta prime minister’s office is today.

 Just behind the corner is the so-called Palazzo Pariso, another lush building.
 Napoleon Bonaparte spent a week here when the French took over the city.
 The Maltese Foreign Ministry uses these premises today.

-So, for all of you planning a trip to Malta who don’t want to take taxis all the time or rent a car (and try your skills in driving the left side), my warm recommendation is to take that open bus for tourist tours – at least you won’t wait more than 30 minutes.
-Never the less, as much as it’s true that I wasted hours in waiting for public buses while being in Malta for five days, the fact is that every time somebody asked me last week “how was Malta”, the second thing I said started with: “And you should see their public transport, oh my!”
+So, for all of you planning a trip to Malta who doesn’t want to take taxis all the time or rent a car (and try your skills in driving the left side), my warm recommendation is to take that open bus for tourist tours – at least you won’t wait more than 30 minutes.
+Nevertheless, as much as it’s true that I wasted hours waiting for public buses while being in Malta for five days, the fact is that every time somebody asked me last week “how was Malta”, the second thing I said started with: “And you should see their public transport, oh my!”

 Next: MDINA, THE SILENT CITY